image of Grand Cayman's Stingray City

 Valley of the Rays

-The first, Stingray City, also called Valley of the Rays is the better destination for those who want to dip their noses below the surface.
+The first, Stingray City, also called Valley of the Rays, is the better destination for those who want to dip their noses below the surface.
 It’s an area of the North Sound suitable for snorkeling, diving, and anchoring a dive boat or catamaran.
 The main draw is the opportunity to swim and interact with a large population of local stingrays in deeper water, up to about 12 feet in depth.

 Stingray Sandbar

 The latter, Stingray Sandbar, holds greater appeal for the masses, particularly those who aren’t strong ocean swimmers, who don’t crave the snorkeling or diving experience, or who simply prefer to keep their toes firmly planted in the sand.
 Here, the friendly ocean giants love to be pet and handfed in shallow waters (3 to 5 feet deep).
-They are also known for rubbing against your legs, much like a puppy does.

 The stingrays are not captive and come and go as they please.
 It’s important to understand they are definitely wild but are somewhat domesticated, as they have been interacting with tourists in such a way for decades.